ZainAnwar16/Update-Project-Seven-Segment/README.md

 In the ino file, I use SPIFFS as data storage in the esp, but it is not included in this folder, because it only contains .txt files.

-The .html file is still very basic and the arrangement is not neat, because it is only arranged dynamically without much other structure.
+The .html file is still very basic and its structure is not neat, because it is only arranged statically without much other structure.

 Preview of Web Browser :
 ![WebBrowser](https://github.com/user-attachments/assets/444ec236-02f3-4096-8d8e-072f311f252b)